-Stories … Just stories … Personal stories … From my world and other special places … Just for fun! … And just for the love of telling stories!
+Stories … Just stories … Kinda personal ones … From my world and other special places … But they’re really just for fun! … And just for the love of telling stories!

 Photo Credit to Pixels Free Images